- Catalog Manager

 - In an authority-controlled field (100, 110, 111, 130, 440, 490, 600, 610-611, 620, 630, 648, 650, 651, 654, 655, 700, 710, 730, 748, 751, 754, 800, 810-819, and 830), press F3 OR type at least three characters of the author’s name or subject heading for a new bibliographic record and then press F3 to display a list of suggestions.

 Suggested Terms ListLocal authorities are indicated by (Local) to the right of the title.
 A star to the left of the title indicates the preferred term.
-With any selection, the preferred term immediately replaces the non-preferred term.If you do not see the name or subject heading you are looking for in the list, you may need to type additional characters in the field to narrow the results.
+With any selection, the preferred term immediately replaces the non-preferred term.If you do not see the desired name or subject heading in the list, type additional characters in the field to narrow the results.